 To compete in the competition, you must register using the WorldSkills UK website.
 You will then receive a confirmation of whether you have successfully registered.
-Mechatronics competition involves a team of two competitors.
+Automation competition involves a team of two competitors.
 Whilst you wait to get to the next stage of the competition, you should do your best to prepare for the competition by taking a look at the pre-competition activity task made freely available to you on our website.
+While you will register your details individually, it is also very important at this stage to specify the same team name when registering so that you are allocated to the same team to avoid unnecessary delays.

-Stage 2 Passive stage
+Stage 2 Entry stage

-Shortly after registering, the competition journey will begin with what is called a passive stage.
-This will be an online task in the form of a multiple choice activity, exploring the competitor's fundamental knowledge and familiarity with pneumatics, electro-pneumatics and PLC programming.
+Shortly after registering, the competition journey will begin with what is called an entry stage.
+This will be an online task in the form of a multiple-choice activity, exploring the competitor's basic knowledge and familiarity with pneumatics, electro-pneumatics and PLC programming.
 This activity is time limited to 1 hour and will take place soon after the registrations close.
-Each competitor will take part in the activity but the individual marks will be combined to get a team mark.
-This is a really important part of the competition journey as it gives the competitor an early taste of what knowledge is needed to be successful on the journey.
+Each competitor will take part in the activity, but the individual marks will be combined to get a team mark.
+This is an important part of the competition journey as it gives the competitor an early taste of what knowledge is needed to be successful on the journey.
 Once everyone's scores have been totalled, competitor teams will be informed if they have progressed on to the next round, called the national qualifiers.